nauman223/nauman223/README.md

-Hi, I am Muhammad Nauman.
-I am specialize in Angular/React Development (Frontend).
-I have been doing Angular Development for the past four years and I am well-versed with all the versions of Angular (e.g Angular 2-9/10/11/12) and React Js.
+Creative Front-End Developer offering 5+ years of experience providing high-impact web solutions for diverse industry organizations.
+Skilled in designing, developing and testing multiple web-based applications incorporating a range of technologies.
+Aspiring to combine broad background with strong technical skills to excel as a Front-End Developer.

 ★★ SERVICES I CAN PROVIDE YOU

 ✅ Front-End Development with Angular | React

 ✔ Requirement Gathering and documentation
 ✔ Professional UI/UX design for your mobile application.
 ✔ Cleaned and well-commented source code.
 ✔ APIs Integration with the code